 The Kuwaiti central bank singling out of the non-oil sector underscores an issue GCC nations are grappling with as the Fed continues to raise interest rates, namely that their private sector businesses will be operating in an environment where credit is becoming increasingly expensive.

-Bahrain in particular has a prominent banking sector that plays a central role in fueling economic activity.
-According to its central bank, the banking sector is currently the largest non-oil contributor to economic growth, representing 16.7% of real GDP as in 2017.
+Bahrain, in particular, has a prominent banking sector that plays a central role in fueling economic activity.
+According to its central bank, the banking sector is currently the largest non-oil contributor to economic growth, representing 16.7 percent of real GDP as in 2017.

 Rising interest rates, absent government intervention to ease lending standards, will have a dampening effect on demand for credit in GCC countries, which – combined with ongoing fiscal consolidation by many of these governments – will taper the pace of economic growth.

 Fiscal Consolidation, Debt Financing

 In the wake of the 2011 Arab Spring, many GCC countries embarked on massive public spending sprees to prevent any outbreaks of public unrest within their borders, with estimates of $150 billion spent collectively on housing and social projects in the first half of 2011 alone.

 Since then the focus has shifted to significant investments in their respective non-oil sectors, with many also tapping bond markets to fund their expenditures, which has placed a substantial strain on government budgets.

 GCC nations are expected to continue issuing domestic and international debt next year, even as interest rates continue to rise in an uncertain economic environment.
 Take Saudi Arabia for example, whose finance ministry noted in its pre-2019 budget statement that diversifying its economy “represents a major challenge to public finances, especially in view of the fluctuations in world oil prices and the importance of developing non-oil revenues to ensure a stable and sustainable source of financing for necessary and development public of spending.”